eucmods/ModMenu/README.md

 THE CONTENT ON THIS PROJS IS MINE IS IT HOSTED BY ME  build project

 ### License
-AnitubeApp is licensed under the [GNU Affero General Public License v3.0](LICENSE.md).
+CMODS is licensed under the [GNU Affero General Public License v3.0](LICENSE.md).

 Have any suggestions?
 Found a bug?
 Feel free to create an [issue](https://github.com/MrIKso/AnitubeApp/issues/new) with detailed description.